AdnanOlarmmi/Personal_Portfolio/README.md

 - I Applied best practices in HTML code.
 - Used CSS selectors correctly.
 - Used CSS box model.
-- Used Flexbox to place elements on the page.
+- Used Flexbox to place elements on t
-- Demonstrated ability to create UIs adaptable to different screen sizes using media queries.
-- Used GitHub Pages to deploy web pages.
-- Applied JavaScript best practices and language style guides in code.
 ## Built With

 - HTML